 I must say that in a high school application progress, the agency might be necessary due to various reasons, so to have control over critical things is very important.

 - You MUST proofread every material before they submit them - some of the agencies might provide partial or corrupted student profiles due to unknown reasons.
 They might forget to fill in a blank or even forget to add a critical attachment that you have already told them to submit.
 It does happens, so make very sure what they are providing to the school.

 - You MUST have complete control of your human rights - this is no joke.
 Some agencies might ask you to even agree to several medical authorizations to them which if you are careful enough to read the contract, it might be dangerous for you.

 - At last, be aware that whenever the time is for those agencies they are going to be the one who will probably NOT - you are their clients, and the relationship between you and the agency stays what's commercially defined.
 You are not their babies, neither they are your parents, and everything will be done according to the contract if you go against it.
 The agency will not care about you when there's any conflict between you and them.

-I have not wished to break the layout of the page by using all capital letters, but this could harm your life.
 Be very careful when dealing with them, and remember what I said until the contract between you and the agency has outdated or has been invalidated in a lawful manner.